South Australian Consolidated Acts

 (4) The Council may give its consent under subsection (3) subject to such conditions (if any) as the Council thinks fit to impose.

-(5) Native vegetation that is growing or is situated on land that is subject to a heritage agreement under this Act or a heritage agreement that was entered into in compliance with a condition of consent to clear native vegetation under the repealed Act cannot be cleared—
+(5) Native vegetation that is growing or is situated on land that is subject to a heritage agreement under this Act, a heritage agreement that was entered into in compliance with a condition of consent to clear native vegetation under the repealed Act or a management agreement under section 25D cannot be cleared—

 (a) under subsection (1)(a) unless the Minister has also given his or her consent to the clearance;

-(b) under subsection (1)(b) unless a regulation prescribing a class of vegetation under paragraph (b)(i) or circumstances under paragraph (b)(ii) explicitly extends its operation to vegetation on land that is subject to a heritage agreement.
+(b) under subsection (1)(b) unless a regulation prescribing a class of vegetation under paragraph (b)(i) or circumstances under paragraph (b)(ii) explicitly extends its operation to vegetation on land that is subject to such an agreement.

 (6) If the Minister attaches conditions to his or her consent under subsection (5)(a), the Council's consent to the clearance will be taken to be subject to the same conditions, in addition to any other conditions imposed by the Council.